SolaceLabs/solace-integration-guides/docs/_guides/red-hat-jboss-eap.md

 ---
 layout: guides
 title: Red Hat JBoss EAP v6 and v7
 summary: The JBoss Enterprise Application Server provides a comprehensive framework for application and integration middleware that is compliant with the Java Enterprise Edition computing platform.
-Solace provides a Java Connector Architecture (JCA) compliant Resource Adapter that may be deployed to the JBoss Application Server providing enterprise applications with connectivity to the Solace message broker.
+Solace provides a Java Connector Architecture (JCA) compliant Resource Adapter that may be deployed to the JBoss Application Server providing enterprise applications with connectivity to the Solace event broker.
 icon: red-hat-jboss-eap.png
 links:
    - label: Example Source Code - JBoss EAP